-The half marathon course starts in Central Park and goes all the way to Wall Street.
-That way, you'll run about 22 kilometers starting early in the morning, when your energy is at its peak.
-Doing something like that will be fun and will help you warm up in the cold season.
+The half marathon route starts in Central Park and goes to Wall Street.
+That way, you will run about 22 kilometers starting early in the morning, when your energy is at its peak.
+Doing something like that will be fun and help you warm up in the cold season.

 What are the temperatures in New York in March?

-During March, the winter season slowly passes, so that spring can begin.
-However, it remains cold and snow is likely to fall during the first days of the month.
+During March, the winter season is slowly passing, so that spring can begin.
+However, the cold remains and snow is likely to fall during the first days of the month.
 The average maximum temperature is 10°C while the minimum temperature averages 2°C.

-What to pack in your suitcase when visiting NY in March?
+What to bring in your suitcase when visiting NY in March?

-People who live in New York do not stop going out and visiting places because of the cold.
-So that the weather doesn't stop you either, make sure you prepare your suitcase well, with the necessary things.
-Some of the clothes that you cannot miss are the following:
+People who live in New York do not stop going out and visiting places because of the cold weather.
+So that the weather doesn't stop you either, make sure you pack your suitcase well, with the necessary things.
+Some of the items of clothing that you cannot miss are the following:

-- Coat that has the correct thermal insulation, whether it is a thick coat, a down jacket or an anorak with the same insulation.
+- Coat that has the correctthermal insulation, whether it is a thick coat, a down jacket or an anorak with insulation.

-- Footwear with a good grip sole, not flat, as the surfaces are slippery and you could fall.
+- Shoes with good grip soles, not flat, since the surfaces are slippery and you could fall.
 Preferably opt for high waterproof boots made of good material.

-- Thick sweaters, and thermal T-shirts that you can put on under them, combined with a somewhat thick coat.
+- Thick sweaters and thermal T-shirts that you can wear under them, combined with a thick coat.

-- Pants of thick fabric, such as jeans, corduroy pants or other very cold-resistant material.
+- Trousers of thick fabric, such as jeans, corduroy pants or other material very resistant to the cold.